 What are the best 4K TVs?

-If you want to watch TV in 4K, you’re going to need a TV that can display a 4K picture.
-The good news with 4K TVs is that they’re backward-compatible, meaning you can watch standard–definition (SD) and high–definition (HD) content on them too; it just won’t look quite as incredible.
+If you want to watch TV in 4K, you’ll need a TV that can display a 4K picture.
+The good news with 4K TVs is that they’re backward-compatible, so you can watch standard-definition (SD) and high-definition (HD) content on them—but not in 4K unless your TV has AI upscaling.

 We recommend some 4K smart TVs below.
 And if you want more help choosing a 4K TV, check out our 4K TV Buyer’s Guide.